This method will change the way you write advocacy messaging

 For the advocacy examples described below, consider how the organizations were not only able to make policy changes but also improve their advocacy group’s standing overall.

-Advocacy campaigns have evolved over the years, meaning the trends of successful advocacy campaigns today may not match up with the trends of even five years ago.
+Advocacy campaigns have evolved over the years, meaning the trends of successful advocacy campaigns today may not match those of even five years ago.

 In 2021, even small grassroots campaigns often rely on software and digital outreach to accomplish their goals.
 Here are just a few trending ways advocacy campaigns are using software and online resources to find success: